VfcD/P3/README.md

 		Type o.
 This will clear out any partitions on the drive.
 		Type p to list partitions.
 There should be no partitions left.
 		Type n, then p for primary, 1 for the first partition on the drive, press ENTER to accept the default first sector, then type +100M for the last sector.
 		Type t, then c to set the first partition to type W95 FAT32 (LBA).
 		Type n, then p for primary, 2 for the second partition on the drive, and then press ENTER twice to accept the default first and last sector.
 		Write the partition table and exit by typing w.
 	Create and mount the FAT filesystem:

 		mkfs.vfat /dev/sdc1
 		mkdir boot
 		mount /dev/sdc1  boot

 	Create and mount the ext4 filesystem:

 		mkfs.ext4 /dev/sdc2
 		mkdir root
 		mount /dev/sdc2 root

 	Download and extract the root filesystem (as root, not via sudo):

 		wget http://os.archlinuxarm.org/os/ArchLinuxARM-rpi-3-latest.tar.gz
 		bsdtar -xpf ArchLinuxARM-rpi-3-latest.tar.gz -C root
 		sync

 	Move boot files to the first partition:

 		mv root/boot/* boot
 		Unmount the two partitions:
 		umount boot root

 	Insert the SD card into the Raspberry Pi, connect ethernet, and apply 5V power.

-	Connect with SSH to your PI with given host or IP
+	Connect with SSH

-	Login as the default user alarm with the password alarm.
+		ssh alarm@alarm
+		alarm
 		The default root password is root.

 2. Initial system setup

 	Set locales

 	Unkcomment in /etc/locale.gen

 		nano /etc/locale.gen

 		en_US.UTF-8 UTF-8
 	generate locales:

 		locale-gen

 	set timezone

 		timedatectl set-timezone Europe/Berlin

 	Upgrade packages

 		pacman -Syu

 	Install required packages (expand this list to fit your own preferences)

 		pacman -S vim wget unzip

 	2.1 1TB USB drive

 	Format and Mount 1TB USB drive (assume it is partitioned with 1 partition).

 	Replace sdX in the following instructions with the device name for the drive.

 	Create mount point

 		mkdir /mnt/wddrive

 	Format to ext4

 		mkfs.ext4 /dev/sdX1

 	Show drive UUID and copy it

 		blkid

 	Make entry in /etc/fstab edit "HereUUID"

 		nano /etc/fstab
 		UUID=HereUUID /mnt/wddrive ext4 defaults,noatime 0  0

 	Reboot and proof that the drive is mounted

 		reboot
 		lsblk

 3. Install Nginx, MariaDB, PHP7 (LEMP) on Arch Linux

 	https://www.linuxbabe.com/linux-server/install-lemp-nginx-mariadb-php7-arch-linux-server

 	3.1 Nginx

 	Install

 		pacman -S nginx-mainline

 	Start and enable service

 		systemctl start nginx
 		systemctl enable nginx
 		systemctl status nginx

 	Check if nginx is running, browse to http://serverIP/

 	3.2 MariaDB

 	Install

 		pacman -S mariadb

 	Initialize the MariaDB data directory prior to starting the service.

 		mysql_install_db --user=mysql --basedir=/usr --datadir=/var/lib/mysql

 	Start and enable service

 		systemctl start mysqld
 		systemctl enable mysqld
 		systemctl status mysqld

 	Run the post-installation security script.

 		mysql_secure_installation

 	3.3 PHP7

 	Install

 		pacman -S php-fpm

 	After it’s installed, we need to tell Nginx to run PHP using php-fpm.

 		nano /etc/nginx/nginx.conf

 	Find the location ~ \.php$ section and modify it to the following:

 		location ~ \.php$ {
 		    root           /usr/share/nginx/html;
 		    fastcgi_pass   unix:/run/php-fpm/php-fpm.sock;